About

 Pekin – prohibits on-site consumption.

-Oglesby – allows on-site consumption only at dispensaries and with conditions.
+Oglesby - allows on-site consumption only at dispensaries and under certain conditions.

 Taxation

 The CRTA allows municipalities to establish up to an additional 3% local tax on top of the state rates and any applicable county rates.
-Most municipalities that have established a tax have done so at the 3% rate.
+Most municipalities establishing a tax have done so at the 3% rate.